Txy822/Txy822/README.md

  Hello, I'm Tesfahun Yohanis-Wolleli

 I’m a tech enthusiast Software Developer  💻 from Birmingham, UK.
 I’m passionate about technology and love to learn new things.
-I prefer working as an Android Developer or Software Engineer position.
-I love to code with Android Studio in Kotlin and Java, and Java EE for enterprise applications.
+I prefer working as a Software Engineer position.
+I love to code in Kotlin, Java, and Java EE for enterprise applications.

 🧑 More About Me ->>>

-    🎓  I've completed my MEng in Computer Science and Software Engineering from the University of Birmingham(UK) in July 2022.
+    🎓  I completed my MEng in Computer Science and Software Engineering from the University of Birmingham(UK) in July 2022.
     💡  I'm passionate about Android Development, Artificial Intelligence, Embedded System Software Development, Low-level programming including Assembly and Security & like to explore new technologies and develop software solutions and quick hacks.
     🌱  I'm on track for learning more about Cloud Architecture.
     💬  Feel free to reach out to me for roles, consulting, and volunteering, or just for some interesting discussion.
     ✉️  You can knock me an email at y.w.tesfahun@gmail.com!
 I'll try to respond as soon as I can.
     🔭 I worked as an Android Developer Consultant for ITC from Sept 2022 to June 2023.
-Now, I am working in Sofico as Software Engineer.
+Now, I am working in Sofico as a Software Engineer.